CarmenSaldana/NonCopyingTask_CumulativeCulturalEvo/data/gridNumberLegend/README.md

 # Grid numbers legend

-The `gridNumberLegend.csv` file contains the legend for the grid numbers used in the experimental data files in the parent folder.
+`gridNumberLegend.csv` contains the legend for the grid numbers used in the experimental data files in the parent folder.

 Each `Gird number` corresponds to a different pattern of four squares (`S1`-`S4`) in a grid of 4 x 4 squares.
 The squares within the grid are numbered as follows: